Super-resolving frequency measurement with mode-selective quantum memory: Results

 \subsection{Super-resolving measurement in frequency domain}

-The task of resolving two closely spaced spectral features can be framed as the estimation of a single parameter: the normalized frequency separation $\epsilon = \Delta\omega / \sigma$, where $\Delta\omega$ denotes the frequency difference between the two spectral lines centered at $\omega_0 \pm \Delta\omega/2$, and $\sigma$ is the spectral linewidth.
-We consider the signal to originate from two mutually incoherent emitters of equal intensity, each characterized by a Gaussian spectral amplitude $\psi(\omega) = (2\pi\sigma^2)^{-1/4} \exp(-\omega^2 / 4\sigma^2)$.
-Conventional spectroscopy measures the power spectrum, characterized by a normalized intensity profile given by
+In sensing and metrology, resolution and precision are linked to signal bandwidth and measurement time; specifically, frequency resolution scales directly with the signal bandwidth $\sigma$.
+We frame the task of resolving two closely spaced spectral features as estimating their frequency separation normalised by the signal bandwidth, $\epsilon = \Delta\omega / \sigma$.
+Here, $\Delta\omega$ denotes the frequency difference between the two spectral lines centred at $\omega_0 \pm \Delta\omega/2$.
+We model the sources as two mutually incoherent emitters of equal intensity, each described by a Gaussian spectral amplitude $\psi(\omega) = (2\pi\sigma^2)^{-1/4} \exp(-\omega^2 / 4\sigma^2)$.
+Conventional spectroscopy measures the power spectrum,

 The separation $\epsilon$ is then estimated by fitting this model to the measured spectrum.
-However, as $\epsilon\to0$, the two Gaussian lines increasingly overlap, making it exceedingly difficult to distinguish them and leading to a large estimation error.
-For this DI strategy, the amount of information about $\epsilon$ extractable from the measurement outcomes is quantified by the Fisher information (FI) per detected photon
+The amount of information about $\epsilon$ extractable from the measurement outcomes is quantified by the Fisher information (FI) per detected photon

 which vanishes in the limit $\epsilon\to0$~\cite{Tsang_2016}.
-The precision, quantified by the variance of an unbiased estimator $\hat{\epsilon}$ is lower-bounded by the Cramér–Rao lower bound (CRLB) $\text{Var}(\hat{\epsilon}) \geq 1/[N\mathcal{F}(\epsilon)]$, where $N$ represents the number of detected photons.
-The estimator variance goes to infinity in the limit $\epsilon\to0$, which suggests that resolving arbitrarily small separations becomes infeasible with DI measurements.
+The precision, quantified by the variance of an unbiased estimator $\hat{\epsilon}$, is lower-bounded by the Cramér–Rao lower bound (CRLB) $\text{Var}(\hat{\epsilon}) \geq 1/[N\mathcal{F}(\epsilon)]$, where $N$ represents the number of detected photons.
+As $\epsilon\to0$, the two Gaussian lines increasingly overlap and the estimator variance diverges to infinity, making the estimation of arbitrarily small separations infeasible.

-An optimal measurement, in contrast, employs the coherent temporal mode filtering that project the input signal onto an orthonormal set of HG modes.
-This task is analogous to the two-point resolution problem in spatial imaging.
-For a Gaussian point spread function, this mode basis has been shown to saturate the quantum FI - the ultimate limit of precision attainable over all possible measurements for a given input quantum state - in the context of separation estimation~\cite{Tsang_2016}.
-Projecting the input signal onto the HG basis in the frequency domain is equivalent to filtering its temporal profile - the Fourier transform of its spectrum - with the corresponding temporal HG basis.
-The probability of detection in mode $n$ is